IronLanguages/ironpython3/Documentation/installing.md

 Since .NET is a cross-platform framework, the instructions in this section apply to all supported operating systems (Windows, Linux, macOS), unless explicitly indicated.

-Currently IronPython is supported on .NET 6.0 and .NET Core 3.1.

 ### .NET SDK

-If the target system has already a full .NET SDK installed, the most straightforward method to install a standalone IronPython interpreter is by using `dotnet tool`.
+If the target system has already a full .NET SDK installed, the most straightforward method to install a standalone IronPython interpreter is by using [`dotnet tool`](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools).

 #### _Global Tool_